AwesomeVisa/awesome-immigration/README.md

    5. Bank statement
    6. Other documents as required by a specific visa

-4. Find a suitable job if needed
+5. Find a suitable job if needed

    1. Prepare a resume (See [here](https://letters.acacess.com/exodus-06/))
-   2. Locate oversea job oppotunities (See [Indeed](https://letters.acacess.com/exodus-02/), and [Glassdoor, Level.fyi, Wellfound and RemoteOK](https://letters.acacess.com/exodus-2-14/))
+   2. Locate oversea job oppotunities ([Using Indeed](https://letters.acacess.com/exodus-02/), and [Glassdoor, Level.fyi, Wellfound and RemoteOK](https://letters.acacess.com/exodus-2-14/))
-   3. Track job application status (See [here](https://letters.acacess.com/exodus-2-8/))
+   3. Track job application status ([Using Notion](https://letters.acacess.com/exodus-2-8/))
-   4. Evaluate a potential company (See [here](https://letters.acacess.com/exodus-2-4/))
+   4. Evaluate a potential company ([Using LinkedIn](https://letters.acacess.com/exodus-2-4/))
    5. Prepare for job interviews (See [here](https://letters.acacess.com/exodus-09/))
    6. Negociate the package